FernandoBasso/devhowto/cmdline/column.md

 The unix `column` command line utility columnate lists and csv-style data.

+Note that the `column` utility is not part of the [POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html).
+Among other things, it means different systems will support a different feature set.
+And as always, GNU command line utilities offer a superior experience.

+## Initial example

 For example, if the columns are separated with spaces (and tabs are also considered spaces by default):

 ```{code} bash